Detecting Oceans on Exoplanets with Phase-Dependent Spectral Principal Component Analysis: Results

 The brightness increases due to glint in Figure~\ref{fig:glintsig} can be used to inform calculations of required exposure times for glint detection when considering future direct imaging missions.
 (This is distinct from detecting crescent phase glint reddening, with the detection of a brightness enhancement due to glint being more analogous to a scenario where spectral retrieval could be used to fit for a specular component to surface reflectance.)
 For example, at a phase angle of 135\textdegree, a glinting Earth is roughly 50\% brighter than a glint-free Earth, averaged over the I, Y, and J photometric bands.
 Thus, to achieve a confident (SNR of 5) glint detection at this phase angle, observations would need to achieve a spectral SNR of at least 10 ($=5/0.5$) in the near-infrared.
 Figure~\ref{fig:detect} then shows the wavelength-dependent exposure time required for both HabEx (with its starshade) and the LUVOIR ``A'' architecture (with a 15-meter primary and coronagraph instrument) to reach an SNR of 10 for an Earth-twin at 5\,pc and a phase angle of 135\textdegree.
 Exozodical light at the level of 4.5 ``exozodis'' is assumed \citep{mennessonetal2019}, and noise calculations were performed using the instrument modeling techniques described in \citet{robinsonetal2016}.
+The VPL 3-D spectral Earth model used above was also adopted for these exposure time calculations.
+Time-dependent model spectra were temporally integrated at different phases and viewing geometries so that rotational and weather effects, as well as surface coverage type effects, are smoothed.

 Figures~\ref{fig:glintsig} and \ref{fig:detect} indicate that Y band (at 1.02\,$\upmu$m) is a leading spectral region for glint detection, as this band demonstrates a strong glint signature, overall lower integration times (due, in part, to a decrease in spectral resolution in the near-infrared for both concepts), and reasonable inner working angle performance.
 Highlighting this band, Figure~\ref{fig:detect_dist} shows the exposure time required to achieve a spectral SNR large enough to detect the crescent-phase contribution due to glint at a SNR of 5 for both the HabEx and LUVOIR-A concepts at different distances and for different system inclinations.
 At smaller distances, the maximum achievable phase angle is limited only by inclination and requisite exposure times increase with distance primarily due to planet count rates scaling with the inverse square of distance.
 Eventually, though, the telescope inner working angle begins to limit the range of accessible phase angles.
 This introduces a discontinuity in the curves, and causes the requisite exposure times to increase more strongly with distance due to the combination of limited access to crescent phases (where the glint signature is strongest) and the aforementioned distance-squared effect.